wp-plugins/wp-super-edit/readme.txt

 == Change Log ==

-This is just a brief summary of changes for this version or detailed changes you will want to access the subversion repository.
+This is just a brief summary of changes for this version.
+More details about changes can be found by accessing the subversion repository.
 You can find SVN information by visiting **Using WP Super Edit** :

 * [ http://www.funroe.net/projects/superedit/configuration/ ](http://www.funroe.net/projects/superedit/configuration/)